Roger Dean (Composer-improviser; keyboards, computers; arts researcher; Founder and Director of LYSIS and austraLYSIS)

 performer.
-He was based in London (UK) until 1989, and has worked extensively
+He was based in London (UK) until 1989, when he migrated to Australia.
+He has worked extensively

 on the European